 It is precisely because we are saying “No” to the proposals put forward by the European Commission that we are putting forward our own proposal, which is much more ambitious and comprehensive than those from the EU and, I believe, is in the best interests of this country.

 I do not know whether Members have seen the breaking news, but apparently one report is saying, “Theresa May will contest any motion of no confidence.”
-Does the Prime Minister anticipate such a vote and who does she think might challenger her?
+Does the Prime Minister anticipate such a vote and who does she think might challenge her?

 Nice try, but I am getting on with the job of delivering what the British people want.

 I welcome the Prime Minister’s statement that no deal preparations will be stepped up.
-What are those preparations; how will they be stepped up; will they include new money; and most importantly, will they include the delivery of the lorry park on the roads to the channel ports that was promised two years ago but that has not yet been delivered by the Department for Transport?
+What are those preparations; how will they be stepped up; will they include new money; and most importantly, will they include the delivery of the lorry park on the roads to the channel ports that was promised two years ago but has not yet been delivered by the Department for Transport?

 As I said earlier, £1.5 billion has already been allocated, and the Chancellor has made £3 billion available over two years for the various preparations, which include the no deal preparations.
 The new Brexit Secretary will take on the task of ensuring that we step up those no deal preparations.
 I know from previous discussions the concern my hon.
 Friend has about the potential lorry park in Kent in relation to the port of Dover.
 He champions the rights and needs of his constituents very eloquently in this House.